 In order to develop these skills pupils will use the latest ICT, books, DVDs, podcasts and many other fascinating resources and visual materials.
 History is renowned for its essay writing, factual presentation and debating all of which the girls will be involved in.

-Year 7 begins with a study of personal history through enquiries under the title of ‘Who do you think you are?’
-Girls start to gain a grasp of the detective skills a true historian needs, then moving on to examine some of Britain’s most famous historical events and characters such as the Battle of Hastings, William the Conqueror, Henry II and Thomas Beckett, and King John and the Magna Carta.
+Year 7 begins with a study of the nature of history, introducing the roles and skills of the historian before moving on to examine some of Britain’s most famous historical events and characters such as the Battle of Hastings, William the Conqueror, Henry II and Thomas Beckett, and King John and the Magna Carta.
+These events and people are placed in the context of the wider world during the Medieval period.

-In Year 8, historical skills are further built upon as we introduce the political and religious themes surrounding the Tudors and look at the moral issues raised by the history of slavery.
-These topics are linked by an investigation into the explorers of that time.
+In Year 8, historical skills are further built upon as we introduce the political and religious themes surrounding the Tudors and look at the issues raised by the history and legacy of slavery.
+These topics are linked by an investigation into Britain’s role in the trading of human beings from Africa to the Americas.

-Year 9 concentrates on The First World War, considering its causes, events and consequences.
-They also study the fight for female suffrage in Britain in the early 1900s.
+Year 9 concentrates on the First World War, considering its causes, events and consequences.
+They also study the fight for female suffrage in Britain in the early 1900s and other important events that have shaped the modern world, such as the dictatorships of the 1930s and the use of nuclear weapons at the end of World War II.

 GCSE Pupils look at twentieth century history in a variety of ways and begin to use depth studies and sources to fully grasp some more recent history.
 Modules include Germany after World War I including the rise of the Nazis, superpower relations in the wake of World War II and the changing nature of medicine across the last 100 years.